 The Alarm List view displays all devices in the system reporting an error.
 The defective devices are arranged by group.
 The name of the device as well as its address and status (as colour symbol and in plain text) are displayed.
+If a device reports several errors at the same time, this will be displayed in plain text.
 Section 5.1 explains the meaning of the symbols used in the Status column.
 Section 5.4 contains an overview of the possible error messages.
 Figure 44 shows a screenshot of the Alarm List view for the Facility Manager or Installer user level.
 Not all buttons are available when in the Anyone user level.